 |32px × 32px (32pt × 32pt @1x)||64px × 64px (32pt × 32pt @2x)|

 |16px × 16px (16pt × 16pt @1x)||32px × 32px (16pt × 16pt @2x)|

 Simplify your icon at smaller sizes.
 There are fewer pixels to draw as icon size decreases.
 In your smaller icons, remove unnecessary features and exaggerate primary features so they remain clear.
 Even when a high-resolution size matches the pixel dimensions of a standard size, you should still consider simplifying the smaller rendered image.
 For example, the 128pt × 128pt @2x icon appears smaller onscreen than the 256pt × 256pt @1x icon, even though both icons have the same number of pixels.
 Visually smaller icons shouldn't appear drastically different from their larger counterparts, however.
 Any variation should be subtle so the icon remains visually consistent when displayed in different environments.

 Keep high-resolution and standard-resolution artwork consistent.
 For example, the 256pt × 256pt @1x and 256pt × 256pt @2x images should look the same.
 Some people use multiple displays with different resolutions.
-When they drag your icon between their displays, the icon shouldn’t suddenly change in appearance.
+When they drag your icon between their displays, the icon's appearance shouldn’t suddenly change.